bsmith89/blog/content/Code/swc-python-lesson.md

 adapting the first day's material had to be done on the fly.
 After that experience, and
 before the following afternoon,
-I prepared a subset of the remaining material that I thought I could cover I'm now relying on my (somewhat traumatic) memory of the first session, and that outline I put together for the second day to write this summary.
+I prepared a subset of the remaining material that I thought I could cover.
+I'm now relying on my (somewhat traumatic) memory of the first session, and that outline I put together for the second day to write this summary.